Quantum Internet Research Group (qirg)

 |RG||Name||Quantum Internet Research Group|

 Rodney Van Meter

 Charter for Research Group

-cryptographic functions including quantum key distribution and quantum
+functions such as quantum key distribution or quantum byzantine

-Work toward a Quantum Internet is well underway in physics
+Work towards a Quantum Internet is well underway in physics

 laboratories and in theory groups.
 The next step is network

 engineering.
 Being embedded within the IRTF community helps in